wordpress-mobile/WordPress-iOS/README.md

 ## Configuration Details

 The steps above will help you configure the WordPress app to run and compile.
-But you may sometimes need to update or re run specific parts of the initial setup (like updating the dependencies)  To see how to do that, please check out the steps below
+But you may sometimes need to update or re-run specific parts of the initial setup (like updating the dependencies.)
+To see how to do that, please check out the steps below.

 ### Third party tools